Suspect in killing of cyclist Anna Moriah Wilson has bond set at $3.5 million

 Bail has been set at $3.5 million for Kaitlin Armstrong, the Texas yoga teacher accused of killing professional cyclist Anna Moriah Wilson in a fit of jealousy.

-Wilson, who also went by Mo, was found suffering from several gunshot wounds inside an Austin apartment on May 11, days before she was set to compete in Gravel Locos, a 150-mile gravel bike race she was favored to win.
+Wilson, who also went by Mo, was found suffering from several gunshot wounds inside an Austin, Texas, apartment on May 11, days before she was set to compete in Gravel Locos, a 150-mile gravel bike race she was favored to win.
 She was pronounced dead on the scene.

 Just less than a week later authorities issued an arrest warrant for Armstrong, who managed to avoid capture until earlier this week.
 On Wednesday, she was arrested in a hostel on Santa Teresa Beach in Provincia de Puntarenas, Costa Rica.